mgeier/ssr/doc/manual/use-cases.rst

 Let's assume that we want to filter a single-channel signal in realtime with a filter that we would like to be able to replace as the convolution is going.
-We use the binaural Renderer for this with one virtual source.
+We use the Binaural Renderer for this with one virtual source.

 SSR accepts one input channel, which it convolves with two different dedicated impulse responses (one for the left and one for right ear) to produce two output